Spicely Organics® Transitions to 100% Renewable Energy

 Spicely Organics®, the better-for-you spice company, today announced it has partnered with East Bay Community Energy - a local public power agency - to transition both of its Fremont facilities to 100% renewable energy from California starting next month.

-FREMONT, Calif., Sept.
-1, 2022 /PRNewswire-PRWeb/ -- Spicely Organics®, the better-for-you spice company, today announced it has partnered with East Bay Community Energy - a local public power agency - to transition both of its Fremont facilities to 100% renewable energy from California starting next month.
+Fremont, Calif., August 31, 2022 – Spicely Organics®, the better-for-you spice company, today announced it has partnered with East Bay Community Energy - a local public power agency - to transition both of its Fremont facilities to 100% renewable energy from California starting next month.

 With a category-leading portfolio of 240+ third-party certified items (USDA Organic, Project Non-GMO Verified, Gluten Free Certified Organization, BeVeg Vegan Certified, Orthodox Union Kosher Certified), Spicely Organics is investing in 100% renewable energy to reduce the brand's environmental impact.